erf-model/ERF/Docs/sphinx_doc/NavierStokes_Discretization.rst

 #########################################
 Discretization of Navier-Stokes Equations
 #########################################
-Last update: 2021-10-25
+Last update: 2021-10-29

-NOTE: For the sake of simplicity, the discretized equations mention time level :math:`n` and :math:`n+1`.
+NOTE: For the sake of simplicity, the discretized equations mention time levels :math:`n` and :math:`n+1`.
 They should be treated as initial and final states of each RK3 stage.

 Staggered Grids
 ===============